penk/mkxpud/README.markdown

 	# the command that will be executed after rootfs created

 	[overwrite]
-	# files to be overwritten
+	# files to be overwritten at system-wide
 	# not yet implemented

 	[obfuscate]